bennettp123/home-stuff/README.md

 The VPN type is OpenVPN, using a shared secret.
 This is somewhat limiting, but it's supported natively by the USG at home.

+This setup was found to work with the unifi router using trial and error.

 ### The NAT gatway

 AWS NAT gateways are expensive.
 So instead, the traffic is routed out through the gateway instead.
 Technically it's double-NAT.